Off-Grid Water System Guide

 • Increase storage capacity

-• Reduce outdoor water use
+• Reduce water use

-• Maintain backup sources
+• Maintain backups

 How to Build Your Off-Grid Water System Step by Step

-If you’re starting from scratch, here’s a simple order:
+If you’re starting from scratch:

-2. Install basic storage.
+2. Add basic storage

-3. Add sediment filtration.
+3. Install sediment filtration

-4. Add carbon or gravity filtration.
+4. Add carbon or gravity filtration

-5. Include purification for drinking water.
+5. Include purification for drinking

-6. Create at least one backup method.
+6. Build in at least one backup system

 Start simple.
 Expand over time.